MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 # Open A New Developer Account

 Open a new Microsoft Edge Developer account.
-Before you submit the Extension, you must set up a Microsoft Edge developer account in [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons)
+Before you submit the Extension, you must set up a Microsoft Edge developer account in [Partner Center][MicrosoftPartnerCenter]

 > [!NOTE]
 > Do you have a Microsoft Account?
 To create a developer account for Microsoft Edge, you must have a Microsoft account email \(You are not able to sign up with a work or school email address\).
 If you do not have a Microsoft account, go to [account.microsoft.com][MicrosoftAccount], select **Sign in**, and then choose **Create one!**.

-1. Go to the [developer page](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons) and select **GO TO DASHBOARD**.
+1. Go to the [developer page][MicrosoftPartnerCenter] and select **GO TO DASHBOARD**.
 1. If you are not already signed in with a **Microsoft account**, sign in now, or create a new Microsoft account.
 You use the same Microsoft account that you use to sign into your developer account.
 After you sign in, this registration form is displayed:

     > [!NOTE]